-His virtual blues train has been thundering through the trails of FM radio for nearly 2 decades, having first made its home in the roundhouse of commercial radio before making the switch to public radio where it chugs along happily today.
+His virtual blues train has been thundering through the trails of FM radio for over 2 decades, having first made its home in the roundhouse of commercial radio before making the switch to public radio where it chugs along happily today.

 What other people are saying about Blue Light Central

 Blue Light Central is always a great ride, Mark Drnek is a pro with a deep knowledge of the music he plays and a great personality that beams positive energy right through the radio.
 Listening to Blue Light Central is like hanging out with a friend listening to records, which is what a good music show should feel like.

 - Mike Teitelbaum, Production Manager/Program Host, WIOX Radio

 “I’m listening to the “Brothers Keeper” show, and just want to say it’s some phenomenal music.
 You taste is sublime, so well done.
 I’m very happy to have discovered the show.
 I’ve put the show on the Saturday 8:00 pm timeslot.”

 “BLC has become a real staple and not just a filler for our station.
 Super quality and always reliable, superior programming… a very popular show at KOWS.
 We really appreciate the great job you do.
 BLC is absolutely one of my fave syndicated programs.”

 “I’m really pleased with the new format of the show.
 Glad to have you on board with Global Community Radio.”